ShubhamNamjoshi/TestDoc/technicalDoc.md

 1. Mouse click:

-if testing button is clicked and tools switch is checked and it must be mobile device
+if testing tool button is clicked and tools switch is checked and it must be mobile device

 selected tree will display its type using tree classes writetype method and for other trees deselectTree method will be called.

 if its not mobile device, it will check for each tree in the list if click is inside any tree it will get selected, if choisecount is 2 that means user has selected two trees for cross breeding that we have to generate the result.

-if generation count is 4 then we have to stop the game user has reached maz=ximum genration, if user have lost the game, display respective buttons.
+if generation count is 4 then we have to stop the game user has reached maximum genration, if user have lost the game, display respective buttons.

 2. Mouse move

-if it is not mobile device  and testing button is clicked then on mouse move testing tool should appear.
+if it is not mobile device and testing tool button is clicked then on mouse move testing tool should appear.

 for each tree if mouse is inside any tree its type will be visible.